 The Whitecourt Biomass Facility is subject to the Province of Alberta's various environmental regulations, including GHG emissions regulations.
-Facilities with GHG emissions greater than 50,000 tonnes CO2-equivalent per year are required to report their GHG emissions, whereas facilities with GHG emissions greater than 100,000 tonnes per year are subject to emissions intensity reduction requirements, biomass excluded.
+Facilities with GHG emissions greater than 50,000 tonnes CO2-equivalent per year are required to report their GHG emissions, whereas facilities with GHG emissions greater than 100,000 tonnes per year are subject to emissions intensity reduction requirements.
+The Whitecourt Biomass Facility has not been subject to emissions intensity reduction requirements.
 The Alberta government also regulates other air emissions such as carbon monoxide, NOx and particulates.
-The Whitecourt Biomass Facility emitted approximately 300,000 tonnes CO2-equivalent in 2012 (the most recent year in which it was required to report its emissions) and is in compliance with its GHG and air emissions compliance and reporting requirements.
+The Whitecourt Biomass Facility emitted approximately 300,000 tonnes CO2-equivalent in 2013 (the most recent year in which it was required to report its emissions) and is in compliance with its GHG and air emissions compliance and reporting requirements.